-Stacee Tweedlie began taking singing lessons at seven years old and fell in love with the theatre at sixteen.
+Stacee began taking singing lessons at seven years old and fell in love with the theatre at sixteen.
 She earned her bachelor's degree in Theatre Education from California State University, Fullerton, her Master's in Business Administration from the University of Redlands and an MFA in Theatre through the University of Idaho.
-Stacee has performed in numerous musicals; her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, Belle in Beauty & the Beast, and Lucy in Jekyll & Hyde.
-She has been teaching vocal lessons for over twelve years, as well as musical theatre classes.
-She opened TCA because she believed theatre should be about building self-confidence not tearing it down; her goal is to make every child feel a part of the show.
-Stacee is also a theatre professor at California Baptist University and is currently pursuing her M.F.A. in Theatre through the University of Idaho.
+Stacee has performed in numerous musicals; her favorite roles include Gertrude McFuzz in Seussical (twice), Sandy in Grease, Belle in Beauty & the Beast (twice), and Lucy in Jekyll & Hyde.
+She has been teaching for over twelve years; she opened TCA because she believed theatre should be about building self-confidence not tearing it down.
+Her goal is to make every child feel a part of the show.
+Stacee is also a theatre professor at California Baptist University!
 Stacee loves to teach and thrives on sharing her love of the theatre with others!
 Her husband, Mr. Chris, supports TCA and builds all the sets!
 Her 5 year old boy Logan comes to the theatre and eats all the snacks and Landon, her 1 year old steals the props!
 Stacee truly believes she has a new understanding and appreciation for the trust parents put in her everyday by allowing her to teach their kids.

 Parent Coordinator/Costume Designer